Advice > Consulting

 1.4 How long does a BCG online case assessment take?

 The BCG online case assessment takes less than an hour to complete.
 The Casey chatbot section is timed at 30 to 35 minutes.
 Once you start the chatbot portion of the test, there’s no way to pause in between or go back to a question.
-Once you finish the chatbot test, you’ll then be prompted to make a 1-minute video recommendation.
+Once you finish the chatbot test, you’ll then be prompted to make a one-minute video recommendation.

 1.5 What is the pass rate for the BCG online case?